MSE99/lukas/README.md

 # Lukas

-A simple LMS built with elixir and <3
+A simple Learning management system built with elixir and <3 + phoenix, it lacks a lot of modern features and need some optimization

 # Goals